DFRM-FF-UAK/silvaR/README.md

 ---

 ## 📄 License
-This package is released under the MIT License.
+This package is licensed under the GPL-3 license.

 ---